-- 4 credits of English
+- 4 credits of English-all honors English and AP options offered

-- 3 credits of Math
+- 4 credits of Math-including AP Calc offered

-- 2 credits of Science (required 1 year of Physical Science and 1 year of Biology)
+- 4 credits of Science

 - 3 credits of Social Studies (required 1 sem. of 18th/19th C. Amer.
 Hist.; 1 sem. of 20th C. Amer.
-Hist.; and 1 sem. of Amer.
-Government; highly recommended-World History I and II; 1⁄2 semester of other)
+Hist.; and 1 year of Amer.
+Government; highly recommended-World History I and II)

 - 1 1⁄2 credits of Vocational Arts

 - 1 credit of Fine Arts

 - 2 credits of Health Enhancement

-- 7 1⁄2 credits of electives
+- 6 1⁄2 credits of electives

-- = for a total of 24 credits
+- = for a total of 26 credits

 Senior class members who have not completed the requirements for graduation and who do not qualify for a regular academic diploma cannot participate in the graduation ceremonies for that year.
 They will receive a certificate of attendance.
-The valedictorian and salutatorian are selected based upon the highest cumulative grade point averages at the end of the 1^{st} semester their senior year, rounded to the $1/10^{\text{th}}$.
+The valedictorian and salutatorian are selected based upon the highest cumulative grade point averages at the end of the $1^{\text{st}}$ semester their senior year, rounded to the $1/10^{\text{th}}$ .
 To be eligible, the student must be in attendance four (4) consecutive semesters at Shepherd High School and be enrolled on a full-time basis.
 In case of a tie there will be co-valedictorians and/or salutatorians.
-In the event of a tie for valedictorian, the student(s) with the next highest GPA(s) (rounded to the $1/10^{\text{th}}$) will be named salutatorian(s).
+In the event of a tie for valedictorian, the student(s) with the next highest GPA(s) (rounded to the $1/10^{\text{th}}$ ) will be named salutatorian(s).